Best budget binoculars 2024: Affordable, high-quality models

 Buy if:

-You want a pocketable pair: This pair weighs only 249g and fits perfectly in your hand, making them easy to carry on walks, to sporting events, and to concerts, so you never miss a moment.
+You want a pocketable pair: This pair only weighs 249g and fits perfectly into your hand.

-You want a wide field of view: Great for covering large areas such as fields or savannas.
+You want a wide field of view: They're great for covering large areas such as fields or savannas.

 Don't buy if:

-You need something waterproof: These binoculars are fine for use in light showers but not for heavier rain.
+You need something waterproof: These binoculars are fine for use in light showers, but not in heavier rain.

 The bottom line:

 🔎 Occer 12x25 compact binoculars: Ideal for keeping in your pocket day-to-day.
-They're surprisingly good quality and provide great views given the low price. ★★★½
+They're surprisingly good quality and provide great views given their low price. ★★★½

-Adding extra value, you'll get a neck strap bundled with the Occer 12x25 binoculars.
-As basic as it sounds, it's a very useful addition that protects them when in use, stopping accidental drops.
-There's also a carry pouch to keep them safe when they're not in use, but we should note that there are no lens caps included.
+The Occer 12x25 binoculars come with a neckstrap, adding extra value.
+As basic as it sounds, it's a very useful addition that protects them when in use, preventing accidental drops.
+There's also a carry pouch to keep them safe, but we should note that this model does not come with lens caps.

 Swipe to scroll horizontally